BetterDiscord/docs/docs/api/ui.md

 ### showChangelogModal
 Shows a changelog modal in a similar style to Discord's.
 Customizable with images, videos, colored sections and supports markdown.

-The changes option is a array of objects that have this typing:
+The changes option is an array of objects that have this typing:
 ```ts
 interface Changes {
     title: string;